thetrevordev/thetrevordev/README.md

 I'm Trevor.

-Always open to talking about Rust, Linux, and Neovim; TypeScript and Kubernetes are pretty great too.
+Always open to talking about Rust, Linux, and Neovim; TypeScript and Kubernetes are pretty neat too